ssylvia/stem/README.md

 1. First copy your custom logo to the images subdirectory.
 2. Open layout.css in a text editor.
-3. Find the section of code that has an id of "logoArea" and add the following attribute.
+3. Find the section of code that has an id of "logo" and add the following attribute.

         background:url(../images/yourImage.png) top left no-repeat;